Humanitarian aid brings relief in times of need

 Finland as an active player in humanitarian assistance

-Finland actively participates in humanitarian aid cooperation at EU level and within the international donor community as well as in the executive boards of the organisations it finances.
-Within the EU, the main channel of influence is the Council Working Party on Humanitarian Aid and Food Aid, COHAFA.
+Finland actively participates in humanitarian aid cooperation at EU level and within the international donor community as well as in the executive boards of the agencies and organisations it finances.
+In the EU, the key channel of influence is the Working Party on Humanitarian Aid and Food Aid (COHAFA).
+During Finland's Presidency of the Council of the European Union starting in July 2019, Finland will chair COHAFA's meetings.

 Finland emphasizes the leading role of the UN in aid coordination and supports the UN’s current humanitarian aid reform whose goal is to create an efficient and well-coordinated international humanitarian aid system.